-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: DL Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 Reasoning on the TBox

 In description logic the are some fundamental questions that we would like to get an automatic answer to.
 Given a knowledge base expressed as a set S of sentences: